FarmBot-Docs/farmbot-genesis/v1.2/Extras/maintenance.md

 include callout.html
 type="success"
 title="Let us know"
 content="If you suspect damage has occurred as a fault of our design or manufacturing, let us know.
 We're here to work with you to make it right and improve future FarmBot hardware for everyone.
-Get in touch with us at [support@farmbot.io](mailto:support@farmbot.io)."
+Get in touch with us at [support@farm.bot](mailto:support@farm.bot)."
 %}